stack-of-tasks/sot-doc/doc/Overview.md

 \\( RM \\), its current state \\( x \\) and computes a control vector \\(u \\) to make the robot performs actions.

 All our controllers are defined as optimization problems.
 We are using either off-the-shelf solvers or our own solvers, depending of the targeted applications.
 The free variables are the control vector \\( u \\) to apply to the system.
 They are constraints which can be of several kinds: the mechanical constraints of the system with the environment, the behavior that we want the robot to follow.
-A short introduction on how those two constraints can be mathematically formulated can be found in \ref controllers_information .
+A short introduction on how those two constraints can be mathematically formulated can be found in \ref b_controllers_information .
 We strongly recommend that you read it if you do not have a good grasp of robot control.

 \section InstallIntro Installation

 It is recommended to install the Stack-Of-Tasks from binaries.
 This is strongly recommended if you are working on one of the robot currently supported: TALOS or Tiago.
-More information are given in the \ref installation_detailed page.
+More information are given in the \ref c_installation_detailed page.

 \subsection subsecInstallIntroBin Installing from binaries